-Dental care is an integral part of living well with Parkinson’s.
+Managing dental health and Parkinson’s is an integral part of living well.
 Regular dental care can minimize your risk of experiencing pain and discomfort, but most importantly, it can reduce the risk of infection, which can be a significant stressor on the body when coupled with Parkinson’s-related challenges.

-In this section, we provide essential information and tools so you can improve your dental health.
+In this section, we provide essential information and tools so you can learn more about dental health and Parkinson’s and improve your dental health.

 What causes dental issues in Parkinson’s?

 A variety of medications may cause a decrease in the production of saliva or dry mouth (xerostomia).
 Saliva is important as it helps prevent tooth decay by neutralizing acids produced by bacteria in your mouth as well as by washing away food debris in your mouth.
 Dry mouth is a common problem, the effects of which can range from being a minor nuisance to something that has a major impact on your oral health, your overall health and your quality of life.